lbrilh/lbrilh.github.io/_miscellaneous/others-2.md

 ---
-title: "Project 1: Predicting Swiss Electricity Prices"
-excerpt: "Build my own DEX "
+title: "Numerical Methods"
-collection: miscellaneous
+collection: teaching
+type: "Undergraduate course"
-permalink: /miscellaneous/others-2
+permalink: /teaching/2023-NM
+venue: "ETH Zürich, D-PHYS, Dr. Gradinaru"
+date: 2023-01-01
+#location: "City, Country"
 ---
 Based on seasonal price data from other countries, the electricity price in Switzerland is predicted.
 Preprocessing of the data was necessary.